-For the EMBA program, Quantic School of Business and Technology offers tuition savings for students who pay using the single payment program or two-payment program.
-This opportunity is available only to individuals who have been accepted into the Executive MBA program and who opt into one of these payment programs.
+Quantic School of Business and Technology offers tuition savings for students who pay using the single payment program or two-payment program.
+This opportunity is available only to individuals who have been accepted into the MBA or Executive MBA program and who opt into one of these payment programs.
+The amount of tuition savings will vary based on scholarship amount offered.